Java

 PRIV_REQUIRES aether)

-6. Then in your code.
-Include “aether/aether_app.h” and create an Æthernet application.
+3. Then in your code (main.cpp for example).
+Include “aether/all.h” and create an Æthernet application

 auto aether_app = ae::AetherApp::Construct({});